Mangroves of Menabe

 Mangroves

-The mangrove forests of the APMA are largely intact, and there are still good populations of the eight mangrove species found there.
-Adequate protection is, therefore, very important.
+The mangrove forests of APMA are largely intact and there are still good stands of the eight mangrove species found there.
+Effective protection is therefore all the more important.

 Laid table